relu91/niftyeditor/README.md

 ## How to Contribute

 Simply fork my repo and send pull requests .
 This is a Netbeans project so if you want to compile it you need a Netbeans installation on you desktop.
-In feature it maybe will become a gradle project so you would use it in you prefered java IDE.
+In feature it maybe will become a gradle project so you would use it in your prefered java IDE.

 ## Issues or suggestion